 Supplying alcohol to a minor can result in being charged and receiving a fine.
 Throughout Australia, it is illegal for staff of licensed premises to serve alcohol to minors.
 It is now also illegal to serve alcohol to minors in a private home in most states and territories in Australia, unless their parent or legal guardian has given permission.
 Parent decisions about supplying alcohol to teenagers are important, as only 5% of underage drinkers buy their alcohol themselves.

-For advice and guidance about safe partying for your teen, see The Other Talk's guide to Safe Partying.
+For advice and guidance about safe partying for your teen, see our factsheet on Keeping Your Teenager Safe at a Party.